 The truth is very few people outside of this range have ever given it a second thought.
 They’ve just become accustomed to being uncomfortable.
 If you fall into this category, rest assured you’re not alone.
 We talk to people like you every day, and it turns out there are a number of fantastic options.

-Five feet tall is the general point of reference for women at or below the 5th percentile.
+Five feet tall is the general point of reference for people at or below the 5th percentile.
 Because of variability in factors such as leg length or how much a chair cushion compresses, the five foot mark is a relative number.
 If you are near five feet tall, either taller or shorter, here are a few measurements to keep in mind.

 - Find a chair with a seat height of at least 15 inches.
 This is a bit lower than most chair standards, so look for chairs with “short cylinder” options.

 - Don’t forget about seat depth.
 This measures the length of the seat from the backrest to the front of the seat.
 5th percentile women should look for a seat depth around 15 to 16 inches.
 Chairs with a “seat slider” option are often best because you can adjust the seat depth to fit your personal dimensions exactly.

-For women near the five foot mark, we are pretty big fans of the Steelcase Amia chair.
+For people near the five foot mark, we are pretty big fans of the Steelcase Amia chair.
 It has a great seat slider, allows for a relatively low seat height and has widely adjustable arms.
 My 5’1” wife can easily adjust this chair to fit her needs.

 Need a smaller chair?
 Checkout the Neutral Posture XSM.
 The narrow seat and short cylinder options have been a great fit for some of our shortest customers.